Mid Mountains Legal Blog

 In New South Wales, two types of public officers can perform services related to confirming identities and witnessing documents of a legal and binding nature.

-The one most commonly used is a Justice of the Peace (JP), who can be used for things such as certifying true copies of original documents, witnessing affidavits and statutory declarations.
+The one most commonly used is a Justice of the Peace (JP), who can do such things such as certifying true copies of original documents, witnessing affidavits and statutory declarations.

 The second type is a Notary Public (also known as a Public Notary) who is used for more significant forms of legal verification.